-- OZ Minerals current $440 million takeover bid for Avanco Resources
+OZ Minerals successful $440 million takeover bid for Avanco Resources

-- Vision Eye Institute’s response to Pulse Group’s hostile bid and subsequent recommended bid from Jangho
+Vision Eye Institute’s response to Pulse Group’s hostile bid and the subsequent recommended bid from Jangho

 Rodd has extensive experience in advising corporations and directors on a range of difficult matters including: